Munira Mosli: Biography

 In July 1954, Mosli was born in Mecca, Saudi Arabia.
 She began drawing at an early age.
 Mosli held her first exhibition of her plastic works with her colleague Safia bin Zaqer at the School of Modern Education in 1968, and her first private exhibition followed four years later in her grandmother's city of Jeddah.
 She studied in primary and high schools in Lebanon, and at middle school in Egypt.
-She graduated from Cairo's Faculty of Fine Arts, Alexandria University in 1974, and went on to continue her studies in the United States, graduating with a diploma in Graphic Design five years later; she exhibited her works in an joint exhibition held in California in 1976.
+She graduated from Cairo's Faculty of Fine Arts, Alexandria University in 1974, and went on to continue her studies in the United States, graduating with a diploma in Graphic Design five years later; she exhibited her works in a joint exhibition held in California in 1976.
 In 1979, following her graduation, she began working for the Saudi Arabian national oil company Aramco in the publication designs of its public relations department as a specialist.
 Mosli designed the Earth and Nasi poster for the Research and Studies Centre in the Dominican Republic in 1990, which was published and distributed worldwide for UNESCO libraries to display on International Women's Day in 1992.
 Mosli was chosen to become a technical specialist in the contribution of the artistic and media programmes of the Arab Gulf Programme for the support of the United Nations Development Programme in 1994.

-Three years later, she held an exhibition called Al-Wasiti and I at the Alam Al-Fann gallery in Beirut.
+Three years later, she held an exhibition called Al-Wasiti and I at the Alam Al-Fann Gallery in Beirut.
 Mosli focused on painting from 2003, and she established the Art Festival in Khobar in 2007.
 Mosli was conferred the Order of Merit by the Ministry of Culture of Lebanon during the exhibition in November 1997.
 Two years later, she held a series of exhibitions in Riyadh known as Children of Gaza and went on to conduct with the artists Youssef Ahmed of Qatar and Iraq's Ahmed Al-Bahrani a joint exhibition at the Bait Muzna Gallery in the Oman capital of Muscat in 2011.
-In the same year, Mosli's exhibition called The State of Art Now at the Albareh Art Gallery inspired by her meeting a 14-year old girl assaulted and then murdered by soldiers during the Iraq War ended.
+In the same year, Mosli's exhibition called The State of Art Now at the Albareh Art Gallery was inspired by her meeting a 14-year-old girl assaulted and then murdered by soldiers during the Iraq War ended.
 She held exhibitions at the Hafez Gallery, the Art Dubai exhibition and the Jeddah Art Festival in 2016.
 Mosli won various other awards from Arab and international art bodies and institutions and her works were featured in technical studies published in Arab and local newspapers.

 Artistry

 She was inspired by events occurring in the Arab world, human archaeology, music, nature, poetry and the whole universe.
 Mosli tested a wide variety of materials and tried the ones to select the materials suited to her idea.
-The materials she used included copper, natural dyes, palm tree fibre, plants, paper, papyrus, oysters and employed the collage technique.
+The materials she used included copper, natural dyes, palm tree fibre, plants, paper, papyrus, and oysters and employed the collage technique.